GoInterject/GoInterject.github.io/wPortal/L-Api-Connections.md

 ### Setup for a Data Connection to an API

 In this example, you will set up a simple connection to an example API.
-Detailed documentation on using a custom data API’s is currently under development.
+Detailed documentation on using a custom data API's is currently under development.
 Please contact us for more information if needed.

 **Step 1:** Navigate to [https://portal.gointerject.com](https://portal.gointerject.com) and [login](/wPortal/Logging-In-to-Website-Portal.html) to Interject.
 To set up a data connection click on **Data Connections** in the menu on the left.